-Grilled chicken marinated in homemade chimichurri sauce – fire up your grill for this easy and delicious entree recipe at your next barbecue.
+Grilled Chimichurri Chicken marinated in homemade chimichurri sauce – fire up your grill for this easy and delicious entree recipe at your next barbecue!
+Post includes baking instructions for those of you who prefer baked chicken.

 You’re looking at my lollipop.